 Child custody is one of the most challenging issues in any Louisville divorce case.
 What is child custody from a legal perspective and how is it different from “parenting time?”
 How does a Louisville family law court look at child custody and how will your case be handled?
 How can you accomplish your goals and objectives relating to the custody of your own children in a divorce?
+We are often asked:

 There are two separate legal types of child custody: physical custody and legal custody.
 It is important to understand the differences and distinctions associated with each.

 Physical custody often described as “Parenting Time” refers to the party or parties with whom the child will live.
 There are two types of physical custody: sole and joint.
 Sole physical custody means the child will only reside with one parent.
 This may apply in cases when the parents will not continue to live close to one another, or when challenges such as domestic violence or drug or alcohol addiction exist.

 Joint physical custody generally means that the child will enjoy “continuing and frequent contact” with both parents.
 In many cases, this will result in the child spending quality time in each parent’s home on a regular schedule.
 From the court’s perspective it is important for the child to continue the normal patterns in their life, including school and extra-curricular activities.
 In order for joint custody to be successful the parents will have to live close enough to one another to ensure the child is within the same school district and continues to participate in community activities.

 Legal custody provides the ability to make decisions on behalf of the child relating to education, health care and religious practices of the child as well as their welfare.
 Just as the case with physical custody, legal custody can either be “sole” or “joint.”
 The Court will usually award joint legal custody when the parents have shown the capacity to co-parent and work together, and when both are in regular contact with the child.